Trip Summary and Itinerary Map

 Children 8 years old or over are welcome.
 Children 8-12 years old are only charged $150 per cruise night.
 Please contact us for details.

-- One 5* hotel night with breakfast
+- 1 pre-voyage hotel night

 - Transfers as indicated